Healthy Eating

 Step #2: Pour into a glass and top with desired toppings.
 Enjoy!

-If your workout was on the lighter side, a lighter snack is in order — and we know just the thing: Greek Yogurt and Raspberry Rice Cakes!
-Made with protein-rich Greek yogurt, light and crunchy rice cakes, and fiber-rich fruit to keep you satiated without feeling stuffed!
+If your workout was on the lighter side, a lighter snack is in order — and we know just the thing: a sweet (but satisfying) take on rice cakes!
+Made with protein-rich Greek yogurt, crunchy rice cakes, and fiber-rich fruit, these healthy rice cake snacks will keep you satiated without feeling stuffed!
+They’re easy to make, and simple to customize!

 Ingredients: